 James 1:27, “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress …”

 Julie Miller has worked with children and families professionally and personally for over 30 years.
 Not only did she raise and educate her own six children, but she has also trained other women in parenting and educating their children.
-Julie has a bachelor’s degree in social work and is currently pursuing a master’s degree in Public Leadership at UNT Dallas.
+Julie has a bachelor’s degree in social work and a master’s degree in Public Leadership at UNT Dallas.
 She has traveled to various countries to promote Christ among women and children.
 Her passion is empowering others to follow Christ with their whole hearts.
 Julie likes to describe herself as a “PVC pipe.”
 Her greatest joy is serving as a conduit, connecting the talents and resources of individuals to the needs of communities.
-She has been Executive Director of the Adera Foundation for over four years and is excited about promoting Adera and its work in Ethiopia as well as the USA.
-Julie and her husband Ken have been married for 37 years and live in Fort Worth, Texas.
+She has been Executive Director of the Adera Foundation for over nine years and is excited about promoting Adera and its work in Ethiopia as well as the USA.
+Julie and her husband Ken have been married for 41 years and live in Fort Worth, Texas.

 Dan 6:4 “Then the high officials and the satraps sought to find a ground for complaint against Daniel with regard to the kingdom, but they could find no ground for complaint or any fault, because he was faithful, and no error or fault was found in him.”